browserengineering/book/book/forms.md

 Exercises
 =========

--   Add check boxes.
+*Check boxes*: Add check boxes.
 In HTML, check boxes `<input>` elements with the `type` attribute set to `checkbox`.
 The check box is checked if it has the `checked` attribute set, and unchecked otherwise.
 Submitting check boxes in a form is a little tricky, though.
 A check box named `foo` only appears in the form encoding if it is checked.
 Its key is its identifier and its value is the empty string.

--   Forms can be submitted via GET requests as well as POST requests.
+*GET forms*: Forms can be submitted via GET requests as well as POST requests.
 In GET requests, the form-encoded data is pasted onto the end of the URL, separated from the path by a question mark, like `/search?q=hi`; GET form submissions have no body.
 Implement GET form submissions.

--   One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent* (read-only, basically) while POST requests are assumed to change the web server state.
+*Resubmit requests*: One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent* (read-only, basically) while POST requests are assumed to change the web server state.
 That means that going "back" to a GET request (making the request again) is safe, while going "back" to a POST request is a bad idea.
 Change the browser history to record what method was used to access each URL, and the POST body if one was used.
 When you go back to a POST-ed URL, ask the user if they want to resubmit the form.
 Don't go back if they say no; if they say yes, submit a POST request with the same body as before.

--   Right now our web server is a simple guest book.
+*Message board*: Right now our web server is a simple guest book.
 Extend it into a simple message board by adding support for topics.
-Each URL should correspond to a topic, and each topic should have its own list of messages.
+Each topic should have its own URL and its own list of messages.
 So, for example, `/cooking` should be a page of posts (about cooking) and comments submitted through the form on that page should only show up when you go to `/cooking`, not when you go to `/cars`.

--   Implement proper GUI text entry.
-When the user clicks on an input area, store the input element to a new `Browser.focus` field.
-    Clicks elsewhere should clear that field.
-Next, bind the `<Key>` event in Tkinter and use the event's `char` field in the event handler to determine the character the user typed.
-Add that character the value of the element in `Browser.focus`.
-If there's no focused element, don't do anything.[^4]

-[^4]: You can implement more features if you'd like, but it quickly
-    gets difficult.
-Backspace: doable; arrow keys: hard; selection: crazy!
+Make the home page, from `/`, show links to each topic's page.

+*Tab*: In most browsers, the `<Tab>` key moves focus from one input field to the next.
+Implement this behavior in your browser.
+The "tab order" of input elements should be the same as the order of `<input>` elements on the page.